-We have in-person meditation practice sessions every Sunday, Monday, Thursday, and Saturday at the Redding Center.
-Our Wednesday program is virtual, so you can join by Zoom.
+We have in-person meditation practice sessions every Sunday, Wednesday, Thursday, and Saturday at the Redding Center.

 Retreats are an excellent opportunity to deepen your meditation practice by allowing you to cultivate self-awareness for an extended period without distraction.
 We offer both offsite residential retreats and onsite weekend and one-day non-residential retreats.
 Our retreats are usually led by Achan Da & Achan Niphen, both ordained Thai Forest Monks and meditation masters who have been teaching for decades and practicing under Thai meditation master Luangpor Teean Jittasubho.
 A few beds are available for non-residential programs for people traveling from a distance.

 While our retreats are conducted mainly in silence, there are also Dhamma talks and opportunities for questions and answers.

 Mar 16, 2024 @9:30 am